johntmarx/AI-Photo-Processor/photo-processor/test-data/README.md

 This directory is for test data, but RAW image files (ARW, CR2, NEF, DNG, etc.) must NEVER be committed to the git repository because:

+1. **PRIVACY**: These are private personal photos that should not be made public
-1. They exceed GitHub's recommended file size limit (50MB)
+2. They exceed GitHub's recommended file size limit (50MB)
-2. They will bloat the repository size
+3. They will bloat the repository size
-3. They are binary files that don't benefit from version control
+4. They are binary files that don't benefit from version control

 ## How to Use Test Data